Pay Off Mortgage Or Invest: How To Make The Right Choice

 Pros Of Paying Off Your Mortgage

 - You’ll save on interest.
-If you pay off your mortgage early, you can potentially save yourself thousands of dollars in interest that you might have paid if you hadn’t reduced the principal amount early on.
+If you pay off your mortgage early, you can potentially save thousands of dollars in interest you might have paid if you hadn’t reduced the principal amount early on.